Skip to main content

 While our financial contribution is modest, Ireland has a reputation for quality, which I want us to build upon as we grow the budget.

 I have had the opportunity to see first-hand the impact of Irish Aid’s work on the ground.
-In 2017 I had the honour of launching Africa Code week in Tanzania, a unique initiative built from Irish experience.
-In the Nduta refugee camp I met with people benefiting from our support.
+In 2017 I had the honour of launching Africa Code week in Tanzania, a unique initiative built leveraging Irish experience, and reaching millions.

-I am also convinced that our work abroad profoundly matters for Ireland: it helps shape and protect our place, our safety and our prosperity in a global, interconnected world.
-It helps project our values.
-Ireland’s international development policy is a statement of who we are as a people.
+I am also convinced that our work abroad profoundly matters for Ireland: it helps shape and protect our place, our safety and our prosperity in a global interconnected world.
+It is a statement of who we are as people.

 I am extremely proud of Ireland’s role, two years ago, at the United Nations in brokering agreement on the Sustainable Development Goals.
 Every country in the world has signed up to make this a better planet by 2030.
 The Goals are ambitious but essential.